kevinwolcano/ALoSFL/readme_ENG.txt

 #MAS#

-Enter at the same time, separated by spaces:
+Input at the same time, separated by spaces:

-List of test sample
+List of test images
-List of atlas
+List of atlas images
-List of atlas mask
+List of mask for atlas images
 List of landmarks of atlas
 Storage address of temporary documents
 Storage address of final results